Ranomics

 Overview

-Deep mutational scanning (DMS) systematically measures the functional impact of thousands of protein variants in parallel.
-A saturation mutagenesis library — typically covering all 19 non-wild-type amino acid substitutions at every position in the target region — is constructed, introduced into a display or selection system, and subjected to functional pressure.
+Deep mutational scanning (DMS) is a high-throughput protein engineering method that measures the functional impact of every possible single amino acid substitution in a protein region of interest.
+A saturation mutagenesis library, typically all 19 non-wild-type substitutions at every position in the target region, is constructed, introduced into a display or selection system, and subjected to functional pressure.

 Pre- and post-selection populations are sequenced by NGS, and the enrichment or depletion of each variant quantifies its fitness relative to wild type.
 The result is a complete mutational landscape: a position-by-substitution matrix that reveals which residues are essential, which tolerate mutation, and which substitutions improve function.